giorgi-o/rust-parser/README.md

 # 1. Code optimisation techniques

 We implemented 4 of the optimisation techniques described in class, and an additionnal one that is specific to our program.
-For each one, we provide an example program in `example_input_source_code/` and `example_output_source_code`.
+For each one, we provide an example program in `example_input_source_code/` and `example_output_source_code/`.
 When relevant, we also include an edge case to show that our compiler only optimises the code in cases where the optimisation is valid.

-All our optimisations are implemented in `src/clean_ast.rs`.
+All our optimisations are implemented in [`src/clean_ast.rs`](https://github.com/giorgi-o/rust-parser/blob/main/src/clean_ast.rs).

 **Note:** Throughout our examples, we make heavy use of the [`blackbox()`](https://doc.rust-lang.org/std/hint/fn.black_box.html) function.
 This function, for demonstration purposes, prevents our compiler from over-optimising our sample programs, and allows us to showcase only one optimisation per example.
 At runtime, this function is the identity function and just returns the input value.